 Some years later on June 15th 1896, the first Europeans were killed at the start of First Chimurenga, or Mashona Rebellion.
 As news of the killings spread the farmers in the district formed a laager around the buildings comprising the Hotel and Store, the Mill and Coach House and Coaching Stables.
-Fort Charter was not suitable for civilians and was not used as a laager at this time.
+Fort Charter was not suitable for civilians and was not used as a laager at this time, but appears to have been garrisoned by August / September 1896.
 Provisions were scarce and food was rationed, the cattle dead from rinderpest.
 However, ammunition arrived from Fort Victoria and the garrison patrolled with the seven remaining horses.

 Lt.-Col. E.A.H.
 Alderson, the Commanding Officer of the Mounted Infantry who had travelled from Cape Town by sea to Beira, then by rail to Chimoio, and the remaining distance to Umtali and then Marandellas by ox-wagon and horseback, had been appointed in charge of the entire Mashonaland Field Force.
 Local forces had been very active in patrolling the countryside outside Salisbury and bringing in sieged parties from Mazowe and the Abercorn Store and other isolated places.